Information for Contractors and General Public Use

 On the return of the electronic key, TasWater will return your deposit and any credit left on the electronic key.
 If the electronic key is damaged, you will not be able to access the deposit, but will be issued the credit left on the electronic key.

 You can have more than one location assigned to the prepaid electronic key.
 If your prepaid electronic key is accessing more than one location, you will have to maintain a separate prepaid credit balance at each location that you wish to use.
 The AVDATA portal will provide credit balances for each location.
-Please be aware that not all water filling stations are available for the general public, some are only available to registered water carters.
+Please be aware that not all water filling stations are available for general public use, some water filling stations are only available for use by registered water carters.

 You will need to arrange credit for the prepaid electronic key, including the filling station to which you want the credit assigned to.
 To access the water filling station and placing credit on the prepaid electronic key, at each location, go to the AVDATA portal at: https://members.avdata.com.au/CustomerPortalRegistrationServlet